-In line with legal requirements (Education Act 1996, Learning and Skills Act 2000, Statutory Guidance 2020, KCSIE 2020) the TVED Trust Board has overseen the production and development of a relationships and sex education policy which will be made available to parents on our academy website and has decided to deliver a relationships education programme in addition to that which is part of the statutory science curriculum.
+In line with legal requirements (Education Act 1996, Learning and Skills Act 2000, Statutory Guidance 2024, KCSIE 2024), Relationships and Sex Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017) the TVED Trust Board has overseen the production and development of a relationships and sex education policy which will be made available to parents on our academy website and has decided to deliver a relationships education programme in addition to that which is part of the statutory science curriculum.

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/80578 1/Relationships_Education__Relationships_and_Sex_Education__RSE__and_Health_Education.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/80578 1/Relationships\Education\Relationships\and\Sex\Education\RSE\and\Health\Education.pdf

-The academy recognises the contribution that RSE can make to government health targets.
+The academy recognises the contribution that RE (Primary) and RSE (Secondary) can make to government health targets.
 Relationships education in the primary phase builds the foundations of knowledge, skills and attitudes which help young people to make positive, informed, and safe choices about their health and well-being both now and in later life.
 Relationships education continues into the secondary phase and a sex education programme is also introduced from year 7.
 Some aspects of the RE and RSE programmes will be covered through: